-A student may apply to the Higher Degree Committee of Faculty for permission to take, as appropriate to his or her overall program, one LLM subject offered by another University and/or one LLB subject offered by the Faculty.
+A student may apply to the Higher Degree Committee of Faculty for permission to take, as appropriate to his or her overall program, up to three single-semester subjects offered by another University, and/or one LLB subject offered by the Faculty.
 Such subjects may be year-long or the equivalent in session-long subjects.
-A decision to permit a student to take such a subject may specify particular requirements of assessment and/or achievement in the subject.
+A decision to permit a student to take an LL.B. subject may specify particular requirements of assessment and/or achievement in the subject.